Do you want to know how to become a travel agent without experience?

 How to work as a travel agent with a host

-If you’re just beginning as a home based travel agent, a host company is great because it offers oversight, connections, and the platform for you to build a rapport for yourself.
+If you’re just beginning as a home based travel agent, a host company is great because it offers oversight, connections, and a platform for you to build a rapport for yourself.

 Take Dream Vacation Franchise, for instance.

-By joining a host agency like theirs, you get to know how to become a travel agent from home in three simple steps:
+By joining a host agency like theirs, you get to know how to become a travel agent without experience in three simple steps:

 - Apply online at Dream Vacations Franchise.